gracetownland/first-project-cipher-generator/README.md

 # My Personal Project
 This project will be a Cipher text generator.
 #### Motivation behind the project
-I've always been interested in cryptography and encryption, and I thought I'd take a shot at it for my CPSC210 class:)
+I've always been interested in cryptography and encryption, and I thought I'd take a shot at it as my first project.

 ## Who would use this project?
 Any individual who wants to implement basic cipher techniques for their messages